mgautam98/challenge3/Documentation.md

 1. Username - should be unique
 2. Email ID
 3. Password
 4. Avatar image
 It stores the hashed password in the database.
-For seturity we have used passport-local for handle authentication and cookie management.
+For security we have used passport-local for handle authentication and cookie management.

 ### Login
 You will be redirected to this page if you want to post/comment/like or make friend.